Lymphoid cells and the tissue microenvironment interact to define health and immunity of the host

 Microbiota, lymphoid cells and stromal cells develop a crosstalk that allows maintaining homeostasis, organize defense, and resolve inflammation to restore tissue integrity.
-Deregulation of this crosstalk prolongs inflammation or prevents the healing process, resulting in chronic inflammatory and fibrotic pathologies.
+Deregulation of this crosstalk prolongs inflammation or prevents the healing process, resulting in chronic inflammatory pathologies.
 Our previous work has led us to define central actors among pro-inflammatory lymphoid and stromal cells, and to identify components of the symbiotic microbiota that efficiently modulate immunity.

 Adaptive immunity comes into mainly 3 types of effector responses directed against intracellular microbes and tumors, large parasites or extracellular microbes.
 These responses are orchestrated by dendritic cells (DCs) and regulated by T (helper) Th1, Th2 and Th17 cells.
 Three types of ILCs have recently been described that mimic the activity of Th cells and that are termed ILC1, ILC2 and ILC3.
 As ILCs act promptly upon infection and injury, and express large amounts of effector cytokines, it is expected that they play an important role early in the regulation of immune responses.
 To directly explore this hypothesis, we have generated a panel of transgenic mice that allow for the timed ablation of each individual subset of ILCs, without damage to other immune cells.
 As ILCs are also involved in inflammatory pathology in response to chronic injury and metabolic stress, we explore how ILCs can be manipulated to restore normal immune functions, and extend our findings to human disease.